 Let's check your microphone settings...
-Check out our guide to solving your microphone issues.
+Check out our guide to troubleshooting call quality issues.

 If you can hear your recorded message played back, then your sound and microphone are working fine.
 The issue might be with your friend’s connection or playback device.
-Have them try an Echo test call or check out our guide to solving speaker or headset issues.
+Have them try an Echo test call or check out our guide to troubleshooting call quality issues.

 Join the conversation with other customers.